precision-sustainable-ag/OpenCV_Competition2021/Data_Collection/Azure-manage-blobs/readme.md

 python3 blob_upload.py <path1> <path2> <path3> <path4> ... <or_particular_image/video>
 ```

-Where <path> is the directory of images/videos you would like to upload.
+Where <path> is the directory containing multiple subfolders which contain images/videos you would like to upload.
 Use this format.

 ```bash
 python3 blob_upload.py \